iheartradio/kanaloa/docs/src/main/tut/docs/theories.md

 Obviously, if the incoming traffic remains at 250 requests/second, i.e. if the high latencies didn't slow down the incoming traffic, the latencies will continue to grow dramatically.

 ### Negative oversaturation
 *Negative oversaturation* refers to the ones that occur when the capacity is negatively affected to below the incoming traffic.
 Again, let's use a simulation to demonstrate this scenario.
-In this one the mock service has a capacity of 220 requests/second.
-It was serving a traffic of 180 requests/second when it's capactity degrades by 30% capacity to 150 requests/second at roughly 15:32, which means that the capacity is 30 requests/second short.
+In this one the mock service starts with a capacity of 220 requests/second serving a traffic of 180 requests/second.
+Then it's capacity degrades by 30% capacity to 150 requests/second at roughly 15:32, which means that the capacity is 30 requests/second short.

+![baseline_response](../img/Negative_Gatling_response_time_baseline.png){: .center-image}

+Fig 3.
+Negative traffic oversataturation - response time {: .caption .center}

 In a matter of seconds, the latency grew to over 10 seconds.
 Then due to this high latency the incoming traffic falls back to 110 requests/second.
 But the latencies continued to grow.
 At roughly 15:39 the capacity recovered.
 But due to the contention and queue the previous traffic overflow already caused, the latencies remains dreadful.

-![baseline_response](../img/Negative_Gatling_response_time_baseline.png){: .center-image}

-Fig 3.
-Negative traffic oversataturation - response time {: .caption .center}

 ![baseline_response](../img/Negative_Gatling_response_num_baseline.png){: .center-image}